marvinga/1-create-a-static-website-using-amazon-s3/README.md

 # 1-create-a-static-website-using-amazon-s3

 - This setup will create a fully functional S3-hosted static website with public access.
-Let me know if you need any modifications! 🚀
+- Very simple project just to get you started.

+- Prerequisites
+    - Before deploying the static website, ensure you have the following:

+- ✅ AWS Account
+- ✅ IAM User with Admin Privileges
+- ✅ AWS Credentials
+- ✅ AWS CLI
+- ✅ Terraform

 - Steps:
     - Create an S3 bucket for hosting.
     - Configure it for static website hosting.